For students

 Building blocks

-Practice two bars at a time, then string them together in different combinations: 1+2, 3+4, 2+3, then longer chains.
-Every transition gets practiced.
+Pick a section with multiple mini-phrases.
+Practice two bars at a time, then string them together in different combinations: 1+2, 3+4, 2+3, then 1+2+3, 2+3+4, then all of them.
+This ensures every transition gets practiced.

 #60